mrjclark/FinApp/Governance/Policies/02 Software Development Charter.md

 FinApp is committed to using secure development practices to ensure data confidentiality and integrity using industry standards.
 The development will be transparent and process driven to ensure trustworthiness and accountbility.

 ## 3. Secure Software Development Life Cycle
-- The development of FinApp will occur using the below processes.
+- The development of FinApp will occur using a set process.
 - Processes are designed to be overlapping and can contain parallel tasks and activities.
 - Tasks and activities can transfer from one process to the next if it fulfills the requirements of that process.
 Tasks and activities from one process can also transfer to any of the previous process when new or existing requirements were found to be missing.
 - Requirements will be determined by the task or activity responsible upon creation or transfer to another process.